+Ubuntu MATE makes modern computers fast and old computers usable.
 Often, neither Microsoft nor Apple will let you upgrade that perfectly-functioning computer hardware you purchased a few years ago, even though it has almost the same specs as the newest computers available today.
 You are told your current hardware 'isn't capable' of running modern software.
 Insultingly, your Windows computer that is supposedly incapable of running more modern software keeps trying to force you to upgrade to the incompatible version!

 And the security concerns?
-Read on the see how Ubuntu MATE Linux is more secure and better supported than other operating systems.
-Although third-party antivirus software is available for Linux, it is most frequently used to scan for infections in files that are being shared with or by Windows users.
+Read on the see how Ubuntu MATE and other distributions of Linux are more secure and better supported than other operating systems.
+Although thirdparty antivirus software is available for Linux, it is most frequently used to scan for infections in files that are being shared with or by Windows users.
 Ubuntu MATE is designed to make it difficult for viruses, rootkits, and other malware to be installed and run without conscious intervention by you, the user.
 Ubuntu MATE receives updates continuously and the updates include security patches for Ubuntu MATE and its installed applications, all provided on the same frequent schedule.
 This ensures that you have the latest protection for all of your computer's software right away.
 You choose whether you want to have updates occur automatically or manually and updates to Ubuntu MATE and its installed applications that require disruptive rebooting are a rarity!